-Implementing this rule would require buyers of shares to make certain the shares they are buying would not be subject to being revoked after they are purchased.
+Implementing any sub-alternative of Alternatives 2 or 3 would require buyers of shares to make certain the shares they are buying would not be subject to being revoked after they are purchased.
 It is possible a person could buy shares and lose them the next year because of this rule.
 This possibility makes it imperative buyers know the status of share certificates.
-Tracking the status of share certificates would be done by NMFS.
+Tracking the status of share certificates would be done by NOAA Fisheries Service.
 They would then provide buyers with the status of share certificate before share certificates were transferred.
 Tracking this additional information would be expected to increase the monitoring cost of the program.

-This alternative would not prevent individuals from buying shares for the purpose of not harvesting the shares.
-It would only force the shareowners to fish their 10% of their shares each year.
-Shareholders could meet these harvest requirements by transferring their shares to another fisherman and never actually have to fish themselves.
+Alternatives 2 and 3 would not prevent individuals from buying shares for the purpose of not harvesting the shares.
+It would only force the shareowners to fish a portion of their shares each year.
+If Sub-alternative 2b or 3b is selected, shareholders could meet these harvest requirements by transferring their shares to another fisherman and never actually have to fish themselves.
 Therefore, the provision may not be totally effective in limiting shareholders to persons wanting to harvest the available resource.